Finland: pioneer in gender equality

 -

-Roughly one third of all entrepreneurs in Finland are women.
-This is a significant figure compared with other EU countries.
+Roughly one third of all entrepreneurs in Finland are women (2022).

 -

-In the Finnish Foreign Service about 45 % of ambassadors are women and over 50 % of the 560 diplomats are women.
+In the Finnish Foreign Service about 50 % of leadership positions are occupied by women (2018) and over 50 % of the 560 diplomats are women (2016).

 -

-3rd most gender-equal country in the world (The Global Gender Gap, 2017).
+3rd most gender-equal country in the world (Global Gender Gap Report, 2023).

 -